 Measure every single line while stressing it with defined tractive force (5daN).
-Compare with the line plan.
-The lines must be measured between fixing point on the line lock and fixing point on the line loop.

 The results are recorded in the inspection protocol and are to be evaluated according to the internal guidelines of the workshop.
+For all information about the lines (single length, total length, mechanical strength) please call ICARO paragliders, office@icaro-paragliders.com